-The Spokesperson of SpaceLife is Prof. Dr. R. Gerzer, director of the DLR Institute of Aerospace Medicine (Figure).
+The Honor Spokesperson of SpaceLife is Prof. Dr. R. Gerzer, former director of the DLR Institute of Aerospace Medicine (Figure).

-The Coordinator Dr. C. Hellweg is a scientist in the Radiobiology department of the Institute.
-She coordinates the activities of SpaceLife, including applicants’ selection, curriculum, evaluation and public relations.
+The Coordinator Dr. L. Spitta is a scientist in the Radiobiology department of the Institute.
+He coordinates the activities of SpaceLife, including applicants’ selection, curriculum, evaluation and public relations.

 The Secretary C. Schmitz assists the coordinator in all administrative processes of SpaceLife, organization of the curriculum and support for the doctoral students (visa application, living space).